Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 New dog owners must remember this training tip: puppies have short attention spans.
 They do best when you keep training sessions short and mix obedience training with playtime.

-And there’s no ideal time when you have to start teaching your puppy.
+And there’s no ideal time to start teaching your puppy.

 Dogs love to learn, and it’s never too late to start training.
-Focus first on basic commands to teach your puppy to sit, stay, and wait.
+Focus first on basic commands: sit, stay, and wait.

 Providing vet care

-Part of being a good dog owner involves ensuring your dog gets proper health care.
+Being a good dog owner means ensuring your dog receives proper health care.
 Ask friends or family members for recommendations if you don’t know a veterinarian.

 Puppies need a lot of care — including a series of vaccinations — and you’ll need to decide whether and when to spay or neuter.